ctro/patternjournal/README.md

 This is a web app that tracks whether things happened on a day or not.
 It also lets you add some notes.

-## Setup
+## Docker Setup

+Basically `docker-compose up`.

+- Clint's Ubuntu-For-Windows has `rvm` installed and mimics the Docker setup

 ### Rails Backend

-Rails6 for the backend, using webpacker
+Rails6 for the backend, using `webpacker=elm`

 ### Elm Frontend